 Org-mode also supports CamelCase words as links.
 This feature is not turned on by default because of the inconsistencies this system suffers from.
+It is also possible that this feature will disappear entirely in a future version of Org-mode.
 To activate CamelCase words as links, you need to customize the option org-activate-links.
 A CamelCase word then leads to a text search such that 'CamelCaseLink' is equivalent to '[[camel case link]]'.